chrismannina/simple-blog-template/src/posts/02-getting-started.md

 2. Learn how to customize your blog with our [Customization guide](/blog/04-customizing)
 3. When you're ready to publish, check out our [Deployment guide](/blog/05-deploying)

-With this guide, you should be well on your way to creating a beautiful, functional blog with the Simple Blog Template.
+With this guide, you should be well on your way to creating a beautiful, functional blog with the Simple Blog.
 Happy blogging!